Dynamic DNS, or DDNS, is one of the most powerful features of a home Wi-Fi router. It’s the base for hosting many services within your home network.

 There are a few exceptions where you don’t need to specify a port; one of them is port 80.
 This port is a well-known and default port for web hosting.

-For this reason, when you type in a domain name in a web browser without specifying any port, it’s understood that you want to call port 80.
+For this reason, when you type in a domain name, such as dongknows.com, in a web browser without specifying any port, it's understood that you want to call port 80.

-For the same token, if you deliberately specify this port with any website (like dongknows.com:80), the port will be omitted automatically.
-Try a different port number, and you’ll get an error or no result at all.
+For the same token, if you deliberately specify this port with any website—such as http://dongknows.com:80—the website will load, and the port number will be removed automatically from the address.
+Try the same domain on a browser using a different port number—such as dongknows.com:123—and you'll get an error or no result at all.

 Port forwarding (a.k.a Virtual Server)

 Port forwarding is the job of the router at the destination.
-It’s a function that opens the called port and delivers messages to a specific device or service within the local network.
+It opens the called port and delivers messages to a specific device or service within the local network.
+In other words, it makes the device or service the target of the port being called.

-For example, if you want to host a website at home, forward port 80 to the computer’s IP address you use as the webserver.
+For example, if you want to host a website at home, forward port 80 to the local IP address of the computer you have set up as the webserver.

 For port forwarding to work consistently, the destination device’s local IP address (the server) needs to remain the same at all times.
 That is where the router’s IP reservation feature comes into play.